evannetwork/vade-docs/docs/usage samples/didcomm_issue-credential_holder_proposes.md

 ---
-sidebar_position: 7
+sidebar_position: 8
 ---

-# How plugins work together ?
+# How plugins work together?

-## Exchanging infomation and using protocols in VADE by combining plugins
+## Exchanging information and using protocols in VADE by combining plugins

 So far we have discussed how plugins work individually and cater to specific functions but in real scenarios plugins work together and perform various functionalities seamlessly, we will try to understand and demostrate it with the help of following flow: